-- Light and Astra are considered offensive blessings, which increases your lift depending on the number of Mythic Heroes, allies with the corresponding blessings, and to a smaller extent the merge level of the Mythic Hero.
-Dark and Anima are defensive blessings, which reduce the maximum lift penalty of lift loss depending on the same factors (except the number of Mythic Heroes benefit is capped at 2).
+- Light and Astra are considered offensive blessings, which increases your lift depending on the number of Mythic Heroes, allies with the corresponding blessings, and to a smaller extent the merge level of the Mythic Hero (+1 for each merge).

 Basic Guide to Game AI

-The AI of Fire Emblem Heroes is mostly a well-documented topic, however things can get complex relatively quickly, so this section is a brief summary of how the AI works.
+The AI of Fire Emblem Heroes is mostly a well-documented topic, however, things can get complex relatively quickly, so this section is a brief summary of how the AI works.